YogaSakti/CoronaNotifier/README.md

 !aktif  =>  .......
 !mati  =>  ......
 ```
-2. !ping
+2. !covid19
-Using this command will response "pong"
+Using this command will response sub list of available command
 3. !corona
 Using this command will return information about current indonesia corona case and global case, example output
 ```